 E.L.F.
 Beauty, Inc. (ELF) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

-LOS ANGELES, April 2, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to e.l.f.
-Beauty, Inc. ("Elf" or the "Company") (NYSE: ELF ) have opportunity to lead the securities fraud class action lawsuit.
+BENSALEM, Pa., April 9, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against e.l.f.
+Beauty, Inc. ("Elf" or the "Company") (NYSE: ELF ).

 IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN E.L.F.
-BEAUTY, INC. (ELF), CLICK HERE BEFORE MAY 5, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+BEAUTY, INC. (ELF), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE MAY 5, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?